-- 2 lbs boneless, skinless chicken thighs, trimmed of fat and cut into small 1" pieces
+- 2 lbs boneless, skinless chicken breast or thighs, cut into bite-size pieces

-- 2 zucchini, washed and chopped into ½" pieces
+- 1 cup zucchini, washed and chopped into ½" pieces

-- Add all the sauce ingredients to a food processor and blend till combined.
+- Add all the sauce ingredients to a food processor and blend till combined, or mix with a whisk till smooth.
 Taste and see if you need to add salt.
-Coconut aminos are a little sweet, so I find a bit of extra salt helps to balance it.
-The sesame oil and vinegar will also add the "umami" that tends to go missing without using soy sauce.
+Salt will balance the sweetness of the coconut aminos.
 Set aside.

-- Add ghee (or butter/oil combo) to a skillet or wok on high heat.
+- Spray a large skillet or wok with oil and set to medium high heat.
 Add chicken and sear on first side for about 3 minutes, getting a nice caramelization.
-Toss and cook another 3-4 minutes until cooked through.
+Use a wood spoon to flip and cook another 3-4 minutes, or until cooked through.
 Transfer cooked chicken to a plate.